lara-martin/Principles-of-AI/homeworks/project/final-submission.md

 7. __Discussion__: This is a _meta_ section to discuss how the project went.
 What things did you try that didn't work out?
 If you were to start over from scratch, what would you do differently?
 If someone were to continue working on this project, what do you suggest are good next steps/good future work?

+## Group Feedback
+You are also required to submit [this feedback form](https://forms.gle/P3SJPrxFpCCAvYxT8) for each member of your group.

 ### Grading
 This section is our grading rubric for the final report.